decebal/docker-protobuf-1/README.md

 Docker image with protoc 3, gogo plugin and php 7.0.
 Based on the work of nanoservice and tigera.

+The initial image was enriched based on this tutorial: https://grpc.io/docs/quickstart/php.html#run

 ## Usage

     # Just print protobuf help message